supposedly/nutshell/README.md

   Similarly, `ReflectHorizontal((2, 4, 6, 8)).expanded` returns `[(2, 4, 6, 8), (2, 8, 6, 4)]`, **as does**
   `ReflectHorizontal((2, 8, 6, 4)).expanded`, because the vonNeumann-neighborhood napkin `2,4,6,8` reflected horizontally is `2,8,6,4` and
   so both are equivalent under reflect_horizontal symmetry.
   (The sequence type that `expanded` returns doesn't matter as long as it's some iterable&nbsp;-- but (a) its individual elements must all be hashable, and (b) it must not contain any occurrences of itself.
-It's thus probably best to have `expanded` return a sequence of tuples.)
+For this reason it's probably best to have `expanded` return a sequence of tuples.)
   After that, save your file in a directory accessible from the directory of the nutshell file you wish to use the symmetry type from&nbsp;-- and you're done!
 It'll be accessible from a Nutshell rule as `<import path to containing file>.<class name>`.
 For instance, the symmetry type above will be accessible as `symmetries: custom_symmetries.MySymmetries` if it's saved in a file called `custom_symmetries.py` in the same directory as the nutshell file it's used from.